KapitalWise/kw_sc_api_docs/_api/accounts_list.md

   This call will return a maximum of 100 accounts
   {: .info }

-  Lists all the photos you have access to.
+  Lists all the accounts in the system.
 You can paginate by using the parameters listed above.
 left_code_blocks:
   - code_block: |-
       $.get("http://api.kapitalwise.com/accounts/", { "token": "YOUR_APP_KEY"}, function(data) {